sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Status code on success: ``200``

-- Returns: the list of deposits (in JSON format) or an error message.
+- Returns: the list of objects (in JSON format) or an error message.

 Command: